wpilibsuite/frc-docs/source/docs/romi-robot/getting-to-know-romi.rst

 | PWM 3       | Pin 22 / A4             |
 +-------------+-------------------------+

-.. note:: The right motor is hardwired to spin in a forward direction when forward stick movement is applied on a joystick.
-Thus there is no need to invert the corresponding motor controller in robot code.
+.. note:: The right motor is hardwired to spin in a backward direction when positive output is applied.
+Thus, the corresponding motor controller needs to be inverted in robot code.

 GPIO Channels
 ^^^^^^^^^^^^^